panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 * that you barely understand what the code does?
 * the code uses lots of JavaScript tricks?
-* the naming, coding style are rather random?
+* the naming and coding style are rather random?

 These are the signs of bad coding habits.

-In this post I describe 5 common bad coding habits in JavaScript.
-And importantly I will present my actionable recommendations how to get rid of these habits.
+In this post, I describe 5 common bad coding habits in JavaScript.
+And importantly I will present my actionable recommendations on how to get rid of these habits.

 ## 1. Don't use implicit type conversion